Rick Middleton: Retirement

+Personal life

+Middleton now resides in Hampton, New Hampshire.
+He is married to his wife, Liz and has two stepchildren.
+He has three biological children from a previous marriage: two sons, Jarret and Brett and a daughter, Claudine.
+He spends his free time fishing and playing golf.
+On March 27, 2015, Middleton became a U.S. citizen.

-Middleton has also become involved in local charity organizations.
-Being involved with Ace Bailey Foundation since its inception in 2001.
-Later being awarded the foundations Ace Bailey Good Guy Award in 2015.
-He would remain active with the charity until it closed down in 2020.
-He still participates in local golf and hockey events in order to help raise money for multiple charities.
-He also helps raise money for Hampton's soup kitchens and the Hampton Youth Association.
+Middleton has also been involved in charitable organizations in New England.
+He has been involved with the Ace Bailey Foundation since its inception in 2001 and was later awarded the foundation’s Ace Bailey Good Guy Award in 2015.
+Middleton remained active with the charity until it closed in 2020.
+He continues to participate in local golf and hockey events to help raise money for multiple charities.
+He also helps raise funds for Hampton, New Hampshire’s soup kitchens and the Hampton Youth Association.

-Middleton now resides in Hampton he is married to his wife Liz he has 2 step children.
-He has 3 biological children from a previous marriage 2 sons Jarret and Brett and 1 daughter Claudine.
-He spends his time finishing and playing golf.

-On July 16th 2019 the town of Hampton held a special celebration for Middleton titled “Nifty Night.
-The town Selectman Regina Barnes read a proclamation from the town honoring and thanking him, while representatives from the Hampton Beach Village presented him with a plaque.
+On July 16, 2019, the town of Hampton held a special celebration for Middleton, “Nifty Night.”
+Town Selectman Regina Barnes read a proclamation from the town honoring and thanking him, while representatives from the Hampton Beach Village District presented him with a plaque.

-NESN

-Middleton was a studio analyst for New England Sports Network (NESN), which covers the Boston Bruins, from 2002 to 2007.